ktaranov/sqlserver-kit/Articles/README.md

 [Successful Anti-Patterns, Storage Requirements]:http://www.sqldoubleg.com/2016/10/19/successful-anti-patterns-storage-requirements/
 [SQL Server table columns under the hood]:http://rusanu.com/2011/10/20/sql-server-table-columns-under-the-hood/
 [How to analyse SQL Server performance]:http://rusanu.com/2014/02/24/how-to-analyse-sql-server-performance/
-[To BLOB or Not To BLOB: Large Object Storage in a Database or a Filesystem?]:https://www.microsoft.com/en-us/research/publication/to-blob-or-not-to-blob-large-object-storage-in-a-database-or-a-filesystem/
 [Asynchronous procedure execution]:http://rusanu.com/2009/08/05/asynchronous-procedure-execution/
 [What is the CXPACKET Wait Type, and How Do You Reduce It?]:https://www.brentozar.com/archive/2013/08/what-is-the-cxpacket-wait-type-and-how-do-you-reduce-it/
 [New indexes, hypothetically]:https://sqlstudies.com/2016/11/02/new-indexes-hypothetically/